 Housing: Everyone is supported to live in homes that meet their needs.

-Measures: Good Projects: Good

-Connected Communities: Communities are connected and have access to goods and services locally, online and through good transport links.

-Measures: Priority for improvement

-Projects: Good

-Resilient Communities: The council works with people and communities to build independence and resilience.

-Measures: Acceptable

-Projects: Good

-Environment: Attractive and protected, supporting well-being and economic prosperity.

-Measures: Good Projects: Excellent

-Young People: A place where younger people will want to live and work and have the skills to do so.

-Measures: Priority for improvement
+Measures: Good Projects: Good Connected Communities: Communities are connected and have access to goods and services locally, online and through good transport links.
+Measures: Priority for improvement Projects: Good Resilient Communities: The council works with people and communities to build independence and resilience.
+Measures: Acceptable Projects: Excellent Environment: Attractive and protected, supporting well-being and economic prosperity.
+Measures: Good Projects: Excellent Young People: A place where younger people will want to live and work and have the skills to do so.
+Measures: Priority for improvement Projects: Good Corporate Health: The council is efficient, well-managed and environmentally sustainable Measures: Acceptable Projects: Good

-Projects: Good

-The full Annual Performance Review 2020 to 2021 was presented to the Governance and Audit Committee on 9 June.
+The full Annual Performance Review 2021 to 2022 was presented to the Governance and Audit Committee on 8 June.